razor09/phone-book/README.md

 make up
 ```

-This will create four containers with database, API and two clients, located at the following addresses:
+This will create five containers with database, API and three clients, located at the following addresses:

 `express-api` - **localhost:3000**

 `angular-client` - **localhost:4000**

 `vue-client` - **localhost:4200**

+`react-client` - **localhost:4400**

 On the login page enter the following credentials: